UCAT ANZ Test Day

 New Zealand 18+ / Kiwi Access Card

-An original, valid 18+ / Kiwi Access Card that contains a recognisable photo.
+An original, valid 18+ Card / Kiwi Access Card that contains a recognisable photo.

-No other forms of identification is accepted under any circumstances.
+No other forms of identification (including Student ID cards) are accepted under any circumstances.

-If you need to update your name on your account to match your ID, you must call Pearson VUE Customer Services at least 5 business days before your test appointment to seek advice.
+If you need to update your name on your account, please contact Pearson VUE Customer Services at least 5 working days before your appointment in order for this to be addressed.